LaunchCodeEducation/data-analysis-curriculum/content/eda-with-spreadsheets/_index.md

 After reviewing all the content in this chapter, you should be able to:

 * Understand what Exploratory Data Analysis is and why it is an important step in the data analysis process.
-* Be able to perform an exploratory analysis on a dataset with Google Sheets
+* Be able to perform an exploratory analysis on a dataset with Excel

 ## Key Terminology